 Identify and remove leaked passwords

 Stockholm, June 25, 2019 – Specops Software announced today a new release of Specops Password Policy.
-The solution’s Blacklist Express, a downloadable leaked password list close to one billion passwords, now supports leaked password scanning.
+The solution’s downloadable leaked password list with close to one billion passwords, now supports leaked password scanning.
 The solution enables you to detect accounts using leaked passwords, and enforce a password change.

 Blocking leaked passwords is an important password security practice that is recommended by security experts and industry regulators.
 With so many leaked passwords available online, the ability to find accounts with vulnerable passwords, and forcing a password change, ensures end-to-end protection against this exploited attack vector.